• The Resilient Home: Design for a Changing World

 Published by Princeton Architectural Press, 2022

 Bamboo is a perennial grass that grows rapidly and rivals steel, concrete, and wood in strength.
 Bamboo Contemporary shows the many ways this incredible material can be used to build sustainably.
 Featuring locales from China to the Czech Republic and the United States, the survey includes homes built entirely from bamboo as well as building projects and renovations that use bamboo as the primary component.
-Fascinating descriptions, documentary photography, and architectural drawings will appeal to aspirational lifestyle readers interested in sustainability and natural materials as well as design professionals.
-In this globetrotting tour of seventeen houses, discover how bamboo, one of the most sustainable building materials on the planet, can be used in ingenious ways in residential design.
+Fascinating descriptions, documentary photography, and architectural drawings will appeal to architects and designers, as well as readers interested in sustainability and natural materials.
+In this globetrotting tour of seventeen houses, bamboo emerges as one of the most sustainable building materials on the planet that can be used in ingenious ways in residential design (and beyond).
+“It’s new and nothing new at the same time,” and Bamboo Contemporary explains why that matters to today’s residential market.

 • Together by Design: The Art and Architecture of Communal Living